 BzzAgent matches people with companies that want to generate buzz about their products on social media.
 To get started, sign up on the website and complete your profile.

-Once you’re up and running, the company will occasionally send out surveys, which helps them match you to products.
+Once you’re up and running, the company will occasionally send out surveys, which help them match you to products.
 If you get chosen to test a product, you have to use it and then post to social media about your experience.

 Be sure to follow the campaign’s specific instructions when posting.
 When the campaign finishes, you’ll have to take a quick survey.
 You don’t need to have a large following to be chosen, but the company says that its most influential users receive more campaigns, so keep that in mind when creating posts.

 Influenster is like a social media site for product testing.
 When you sign up, you can leave reviews of the products you like and use.
-Occasionally, the site sends product boxes to members that qualify for certain campaigns.
+Occasionally, the site sends product boxes to members who qualify for certain campaigns.
 (Simply being an active member of the community does not guarantee that you’ll receive products).

 To increase your chances, follow the instructions on this page, including filling out your profile, answering snaps, and connecting your social accounts.
 The products you qualify for will vary, although Influenster typically sends out products from beauty brands and food companies.